learn-co-curriculum/phrg-orm-updating-records/README.md

 end
 ```

-Now we will never have to worry about accidentally updating the wrong record.
+Now we will never have to worry about accidentally updating the wrong record, or being unable to find a record once we change its name.

 ## Refactoring our `#save` Method to Avoid Duplication